 Book, wait, or avoid

-Book flexible hotels once the city, arrival timing, ticket route, and first-night plan are dependable.
+Book flexible hotels once the target city, arrival timing, ticket route, and first-night plan are dependable.

-Wait on prepaid tours, transfers, and nonrefundable rooms if official matchday transport is still unclear.
+Wait on prepaid tours, transfers, and nonrefundable rooms if city-specific matchday transport is still unclear.

-Avoid informal ticket offers, vague airport transfers, or packages that imply official FIFA access without proof.
+Avoid informal ticket offers, vague airport transfers, or packages that imply official FIFA or stadium access without proof.

 Before a nonrefundable purchase